alfredgamulo/moonfire/NOTES.md

 I was able to create a functioning deployment of an ECS service running a configurable web app that runs a background task smoke test.

-I'll leave the app up and running and can be seen at http://moonfire-1325781322.us-east-1.elb.amazonaws.com/

 ___
 > **What are some ways to build a dummy endpoint for the sake of testing the above spike?**